slopezpereyra/EEG-artifacts/README.md

 \end{cases}
 $$

-High values correspond to a high probability of a spindle.
+Higher values are indicative of a higher spindle probability.
 The rejection threshold recommended in the original paper is $\lambda = 4.5$.

-To perform spindle detection with the *Sigma index* algorithm, simply call `eeg$spindle_detection(channel, method="sigma_index", args...)`
+To perform spindle detection with the *Sigma index* algorithm, simply call `eeg$spindle_detection(channel=0, method="sigma_index", filter=TRUE)`

+Letting `channel=0` sets spindle detection to be carried out across all channels.
+If you want perform it only over the $n$th channel simply let `channel = n`.
+If `filter` is `TRUE` then results that do not meet the recommended threshold $f \geq 4.5$ are automatically removed.

 **Relative Spindle Power Algorithm** : The Relative Spindle Power (RSP) algorithm [(Devuyst et al., 2011)](https://pubmed.ncbi.nlm.nih.gov/22254656/)